UNLV volleyball's Bree Hammel earned AVCA Division I All-Region Honorable Mention status.

 In fact, this year will be the 28th that Fredrick has been a head coach of a collegiate program.
 She has previously spent 26 years at the NCAA Division I level and one at Div.
 III.

 In three years at the helm of the program, Fredrick has amassed an overall record of 48-42 with back-to-back winning records following a runner-up finish at the 2011 Mountain West Championship.
 She has coached three student-athletes to Mountain West All-Conference honors with Madeline Westman earning recognition in both 2011 and '12.
 Sekola Falemaka was recognized for her play in 2013, while Kinsey Caldwell was tabbed the league's freshman of the year in 2012.

-The 2012 season was one for the record books beginning with the team's 18 wins, which rank as the third-most in program history.
+The 2012 season was one for the record books beginning with the team's 18 wins, which rank as the fifth-most in program history.
 The .620 winning percentage was fourth best, while the 11 home victories and 10 conference victories both ranked as the third best in their respective categories.
 The Rebels' 10-6 record resulted in a third-place finish in the MW - their best showing since the 2007 edition tied for second.

 In her first season at UNLV, Fredrick went 14-17 and led her squad to the championship match of the 2011 MW Championship.
 The Rebels entered the tournament as the seventh seed and racked up two quick victories - a 3-0 win over #2 San Diego State and a 3-1 triumph over #3 TCU - before they suffered a loss to Colorado State in the finale.
 Three Rebels - Westman, Candice Thomas and Stephanie Thelen - earned spots on the conference's all-tournament team following the Scarlet & Gray's Cinderella run to the title match.